Fruit Ninja: Reception

 Fruit Ninja was well received by critics.
 The game has an average score of 75 out of 100 based on 12 reviews on Metacritic, indicating "generally favorable reviews", and 87% based on 5 reviews on GameRankings.
 It was also named one of Time magazine's 50 Best iPhone Apps of 2011.

 Reviewers were mostly unified in the overall fun factor in the game.
-Levi Buchanan of IGN stated that the game was "fun, fun, fun" and "an instantly pleasurable experience ".
+Levi Buchanan of IGN stated that the game was "fun, fun, fun" and "an instantly pleasurable experience".
 Slide to Play's Chris Reed agreed and felt that the game was perfect for when a consumer has short moments of boredom.
 He likened this to playing the game while waiting in line for something and stated "it'll slice the time in half."
 Jim Squires of GameZebo felt the gameplay was simple and addictive.
 Geoff Gibson of DIYGamer stated that he could see Fruit Ninja "becoming the next "big thing" on the App Store."
 Several reviewers praised price and Halfbrick's commitment to continual updates to the game.
 GameZone's James Pikover stated "perhaps the best part is that this game isn't even complete."
 He then spoke of the future game modes to be made available and lauded the value-to-price ratio.
 App Spy's Andrew Nesvadba agreed that Halfbrick's commitment and updates were "nothing short of spectacular."
 He also praised the game's graphics and said they were "luscious".
 The reviewer from BuzzFocus praised the game's inexpensive price and said consumers "should really be downloading this app right now."

 The game's scoring system and difficulty were received to mixed commentary.
 Chris Reed of Slide to Play felt that there should have been an option to increase the game's difficulty curve.
 Andrew Nesvadba of App Spy felt that was difficult to beat a high score since the bonus items were random.
 DIYGamer's Geoff Gibson also shared this sentiment.
 James Pikover of GameZone, Geoff Gibson of DIYGamer and Levi Buchanan of IGN all praised the game's ability to boast scores to friends and family via Facebook and Twitter.

+During the 15th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences awarded the Kinect version of Fruit Ninja with "Casual Game of the Year".